Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

 - Command execution never modifies state on the client instance.

+- To prevent breaking thread safety, SELECT command is not implemented on client instances.
+To use multiple Redis databases within the same application, create a separate client instance (and possibly a separate connection pool) for each database.

+class attributes
+""""""""""""""""
+- ``RESPONSE_CALLBACKS``.
+A dict, mapping command names to its response parsing callbacks.

+methods
+"""""""
+- ``pipeline(transaction=True, shard_hint=None)``.
+Create a Pipeline.
+  ``transaction`` controls whether to wrap the pipeline with a transaction, so that the commands in pipeline are executed atomically.

 ConnectionPool
 ^^^^^^^^^^^^^^
 - Connections to redis server is actually managed by a connection pool.
 A Redis